alphagov/government-service-design-manual/service-manual/agile/features-of-agile.md

 * what I am working on today (and help I might need)
 * what’s blocking me (ie stopping me from finishing a user story card)

-To stop your meetings from becoming repetitive, have an object that you (gently) throw to someone to signify they should speak next.
-Pick people at random - it keeps people on their toes and lets the person speaking to choose the person they wish to hear from next.
-At GDS we use cuddly toys or a piece of fruit.
-It’s a bit of fun.
-You don’t have to this - it’s just something to experiment with.

 Ask people to keep it brief and don’t be afraid to remind them of this.
 If people try to solve issues during the stand-up, stop the conversation and arrange a huddle after the stand-up to discuss in a smaller group.

 ### Sprint planning